-This article will explore what is a bull run in crypto, make the next bull run prediction, and explain several arguments for and against our thesis.
-Let’s get started.
+This article will explore what is a bull run in crypto, attempt to predict the timing of the next significant surge, and present various arguments supporting and challenging our thesis.
+Let's embark on this journey.

 What Is a Bull Run in Cryptocurrency?

-A bull run in crypto is a term used to describe a continued or abrupt increase in the market price of the cryptocurrency market when there is more demand than supply.
+A bull run in crypto is a term used to describe a continued or abrupt increase in the market price of the crypto asset investments when there is more demand than supply.
 Although the bull market term applies to all markets, we will explore how it pertains to the cryptocurrency market in particular.

 Investors who believe cryptocurrency prices will increase are called bulls.
 These investors’ buying decisions could spark positive reactions from other investors, leading to a loop of sustained upward movements.